 You may have heard the terms low-code and no-code floating around and pictured them as similar.
 That’s a mistake.
 Low-code is not the same as no-code.

 No-code apps let you develop applications with no coding whatsoever.
 That’s great for people with no development skills at all, but it means you’re strictly limited to the features provided for you, usually in the form of a drag-and-drop interface.
 For example, this no-code interactive content builder helps marketers with zero coding knowledge to create and publish quizzes, chatbots, etc. in minutes.

 Low-code development still requires code but handles the bulk of the application for you, enabling you to concentrate on implementing the task-specific logic you need.
 With low-code, you can rely on the platform to deal with common tasks that you don’t need to customize and focus your efforts on the core functionality or differentiated business logic.

 What is Custom Internal Software or Internal Tools?

 Internal tools are the custom software you build within your organization for everyday processes.
 You may have apps for planning your office schedule, tallying marketing costs, or tracking leads and sales.
 The use-cases are innumerable, but all these applications typically have one common feature: they're used by employees of a business.
 That's the reason they're called "internal" applications because these applications are used inside a company to perform tasks and accomplish business objectives.

 Studies suggest an average of eight apps are used by a typical enterprise employee every day.
 In larger organizations, hundreds of internal tools can be used by various departments.

 In the US alone, companies spend around $300 billion per year on internal apps.
 Building and maintaining those is a lot of work, so anything you can do to make it quicker is a plus.

-Reasons to use Low-Code in Internal Applications
+Reasons to use Low-Code to build Internal Tools